Andreas-Kreuz/ak-lua-bibliothek-fuer-eep/lua/LUA/ak/io/README.md

 Dieses Paket kommuniziert über Dateien (schreiben und lesen) mit dem Server, der die Daten von EEP-Web anzeigt.

 ## Dateien

 `ak-eep-out.log`
 EEP appends the log to this file.

+`ak-eep-out.eventlog`
+EEP appends data change events to this file.

 `ak-eep-out.json`
 EEP writes it's status to this file regularly but only if the Web Server is listening and has finished reading the previous version of the file.

 `ak-server.iswatching`
 The Web Server creates this file at start and deletes it on exit.